Laurax64/Healthy_Lifestyle/README.md

-# Healthy Lifestyle
+# Healthy Lifestyle App
-Healthy Lifestyle is an App that shows tips related to health in a scrollable list.
+To practice the concepts I learned in unit 3 of [Android Basics with Compose](https://developer.android.com/courses/android-basics-compose/course), including material design, animations, and accessibility best practices I build this android app that can display multiple similar items in a scrollable list.